blaze-b/react-training/react-hooks/README.md

 ## React Hooks

   - Mainly 2 methods are there:

     - useState();

     - useEffect():

   - Why had to use components for following reasons:

     - To keep data in state

     - To use lifecycle methods

     - To pass props from classes to functional components

   - However with react hooks, we can do all this without writing class components

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`
+  1. Run: `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+    1. Runs the app in the development mode.
+Open [localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+    2. The page will reload if you make edits.

-You will also see any lint errors in the console.
+    3. Can also see any lint errors in the console.

-### `npm test`
+  2. Rub:`npm test`

-Launches the test runner in the interactive watch mode.\
+    1. Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+    2. See the section about [Running Tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+  3. Run: `npm run build`

-Builds the app for production to the `build` folder.\
+    1. Builds the app for production to the `build` folder.

-It correctly bundles React in production mode and optimizes the build for the best performance.
+    2. It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+    3. The build is minified and the filenames include the hashes.\

-Your app is ready to be deployed!
+    4. Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+    5. See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`